Research use only

 Swab the vial stopper with alcohol.
 Draw your desired amount of BAC water into a syringe.
 Dispense it slowly against the inside wall of the vial—not directly onto the powder.
 Gently swirl until fully dissolved.
 The solution should be clear and colorless.

 A standard U-100 insulin syringe reads 100 units per 1 mL.
 10 units = 0.1 mL, 50 units = 0.5 mL.
-The calculators above convert mL to syringe units automatically.
+The calculator above converts your amount to syringe units automatically.

 It depends on your target concentration.
 More water = more dilute (easier to measure small amounts).
 Less water = more concentrated (fewer draws to use the vial).
 Common amounts are 1–3 mL.
-Use the reconstitution calculator above to compare.
+Try a couple of values in the calculator to compare.

 Refrigerate at 2-8°C. Do not freeze reconstituted solutions.
 Protect from light.
 Most are stable 2–4 weeks when stored properly.
 Unreconstituted peptides can be stored frozen for longer-term storage.

 1 mg = 1,000 mcg.
 Vial contents are typically labeled in mg.
 Smaller measurements are often expressed in mcg for precision.
-All calculators on this page handle both and convert between them.
+The calculator handles both and converts between them.